voxpupuli/puppet-bareos/REFERENCE.md

 Data type: `Any`

+Password

+Bareos Datatype: md5password
+Bareos Default: Not set
+Required: true

 Default value: `undef`

 ### <a name="bareos--monitor--director"></a>`bareos::monitor::director`

-== Define: bareos::monitor::director
 The Director resource defines the attributes of the Directors that are monitored by this Monitor.

-== Parameters
-[*ensure*]
-  present or absent the config file.

-[*address*]
-  Address

-  Bareos Datatype: string
-  Bareos Default: Not set
-  Required: true

-[*description*]
-  Description

-  Bareos Datatype: string
-  Bareos Default: Not set
-  Required: false

-[*dir_port*]
-  Dir Port

-  Bareos Datatype: pint32
-  Bareos Default: 9101
-  Required: false

-[*enable_ssl*]
-  Enable Ssl

-  Bareos Datatype: boolean
-  Bareos Default: false
-  Required: false

 #### Parameters